The Rhetoric Level

 Arma Dei Academy intentionally nurtures a graduate who

-• seeks Christ in all human endeavors supported by a comprehensive biblical worldview;
+- seeks Christ in all human endeavors supported by a comprehensive biblical worldview;

-• lives the character of Christ with wisdom, virtue, and compassion;
+- lives the character of Christ with wisdom, virtue, and compassion;

-• graduates college ready with a strong foundation in the classical liberal arts;
+- graduates college ready with a strong foundation in the classical liberal arts;

-• contributes joyfully to authentic Christian community;
+- contributes joyfully to authentic Christian community;

-• and creates culture as a beacon of Christ’s love in society through an intentional calling while countering the culture at large when needed, intelligently, and with conviction.
+- and creates culture as a beacon of Christ’s love in society through an intentional calling while countering the culture at large when needed, intelligently, and with conviction.

 A Liberal Arts Curriculum

-Against the modern educational trend to sacrifice core, traditional subjects in favor of more “practical,” skills-based courses or self-fulfilling electives, the Rhetoric School delivers a time-tested, liberal arts curriculum to students.
-Our English term “liberal” comes from the Latin verb liberare, meaning “to free” someone or something from bondage.
+Against the modern educational trend to sacrifice core, traditional subjects in favor of more “practical,” skills-based courses or electives, the Rhetoric School delivers a time-tested, liberal arts curriculum to students.
+Our English term “liberal” comes from the Latin verb liberare, meaning “to free” someone or something.
 The “liberal arts” are those subjects that, according to traditional wisdom, free a student from his or her natural bondage to ignorance and animalistic instinct, and so permit that student to flourish both individually and socially.
 Arma Dei Rhetoric students receive a thorough grounding in the humanities (i.e., the history and literature of ancient, medieval, and modern periods), Christian theology and apologetics, mathematics, the sciences, formal rhetoric, and language.
 Required courses in music, art, and drama further refine their appreciation for beauty and their ability to express themselves powerfully, persuasively, and artfully.
 While the curriculum fully prepares students to flourish academically and professionally, it ultimately frees them to reflect the character of their Heavenly Father through lives of intentional, purposeful service to him and others.

 The Great Conversation, Great Books, & Great Ideas

 As Rhetoric students read the “great books” in their courses, they are simultaneously drawn into the “great conversation” with pivotal thinkers in the Western intellectual tradition and exposed to the “great ideas” (democracy, love, courage, progress, liberty, etc.) that have shaped Western civilization over the course of its history.
 Examples of works featured in the Rhetoric curriculum include Homer’s Iliad and Odyssey, Plato’s Republic, Augustine’s Confessions, Dante’s Divine Comedy, More’s Utopia, Machiavelli’s The Prince, Shakespeare’s Hamlet, Marx and Engel’s Communist Manifesto, and Dostoyevsky’s Crime and Punishment.
-Whether books are studied for the significance of their ideas or the depth of their insight into human existence, they are critiqued through the lens of a biblical worldview and God’s ultimate vision for human flourishing.
+Whether books are studied for the significance of their ideas or the depth of their insight into human nature and existence, they are critiqued through the lens of a biblical worldview and God’s ultimate vision for human flourishing.

-• saving financially by omitting 1 to 2 years of university study at tuition rates between $40,000 to $100,000 per year.
+- Save financially by omitting 1 to 2 years of university study at tuition rates between $40,000 to $100,000 per year.

 The course of study includes Arma Dei Academy School of Rhetoric distinctives with a table detailing the subjects to be studied, credits necessary to graduate, and courses normally offered for each grade.
 Arma Dei Academy enjoys much freedom to design a mission-appropriate course of study for the School of Rhetoric.
 There are few constraints from the state of Colorado, none from the local independent school district, and the Association of Classical Christian Schools (ACCS) accreditation requirements for graduation will be easily exceeded.
 The course of study recommended is consistent with the finest classical Christian schools in the United States.